Christina Rossetti: Interweaving Poetry and Art

 Edgar Degas had a huge influence on Mary Cassatt.
 They would work side-by-side and she gained a lot from his experience.
 She became proficient in using pastels and Degas introduced her to copper engraving.
 Previously a studio-bound artist, she started carrying a sketchbook with her to record the scenes she saw outdoors.
 Cassatt had strong feelings for Degas but learned not to expect too much from him.

 Cassatt’s parents joined her in Paris in 1877.
 She and her sister valued their company as none of them were married.
 Cassatt decided early in life that marriage wouldn’t be compatible with her career.
 Lydia, who was often sitting for her sister, suffered from recurrent bouts of illness.
-She died in 1882 and left Cassatt temporarily unable to work.
+She died in 1882 and leaving Cassatt temporarily unable to work.

 Cassatt’s father still didn’t want to pay for her studio and art supplies.
 Therefore, afraid of having to paint “potboilers,” she started working on quality paintings for the next Impressionist exhibition.
-Three of her most accomplished works from 1878 were Portrait of the Artist (self-portrait), Little Girl in a Blue Armchair, and Reading Le Figaro (portrait of her mother).
+Three of her most accomplished works from 1878 were Portrait of the Artist (Self-portrait), Little Girl in a Blue Armchair, and Reading Le Figaro (portrait of her mother).

 The Impressionist exhibition in 1879 was a very successful one.
 Actually, it made a profit for each member of the group.
 Cassatt displayed 11 works, including In the Loge.
 She used her share of the profits to purchase a work by Degas and one by Monet.
 She exhibited in the Impressionist exhibitions that followed in 1880 and 1881.
 Cassatt remained an active member of the Impressionist circle until 1886.

 In 1886, Cassatt provided two paintings for the first Impressionist exhibition in the United States, organized by art dealer Paul Durand-Ruel.
 She also served as an advisor to several major art collectors and stipulated that they eventually donate their purchases to American art museums.
 For example, her friend Louisine Elder, who married Harry Havemeyer, was collecting the Impressionists under Cassatt’s advisory.
-Much of her vast collection is now in the Metropolitan Museum of Art in the New York City.
+Much of her vast collection is now in the Metropolitan Museum of Art in New York City.

 Cassatt also became a role model for young American artists.
 Among them was Lucy A. Bacon, whom she introduced to Camille Pissarro.
 Even though the Impressionist group disbanded, Cassatt still had contact with some of the members, including Auguste Renoir, Claude Monet, and Pissarro.